 - In 1895 he left Ireland for Boston and continued to collect material from Irish speakers he met there.

 - Ferriter also visited the Boston Athenaeum and transcribed material from three Irish language manuscripts that he found there.

-- In 1903 Ferriter moved to New York, where he edited material for the Irish language column of The Gaelic American.
+- By 1904 Ferriter had moved to New York, where he edited material for the Irish language column of The Gaelic American.

 - He also contributed material to the bilingual journal An Gaodhal.

-- Ferriter fell sick in the year 1922 and some time later moved to Chicago to be with relatives.
+- Ferriter fell sick in the year 1923 and then moved to relatives in Chicago where he died.